qld-gov-au/pattern-library/source/content-types/content-patterns/content-patterns.md

 Use [hCard](http://microformats.org/wiki/hcard)

-Can be combined with the [Definition list grid layout](#definition-list-grid-layout) shown above.
+Can be combined with the [definition list grid layout](#definition-list-grid-layout) shown above.

 ### XHTML 1.0
 ```html